SnirShnitzer/HomeAssignment/README.md

 - node server.js

 Run site:
+- add .env to the project with the .env for the REACT_APP_GOOGLE_API_KEY
 - open cmd
 - cd billing-system
 - npm install
 - npm start

 #Recommended Scheme for this data: